ampproject/amphtml/contributing/building-an-amp-extension.md

 </amp-carousel>
 ```

-## Allowing Proper Validations
+## Allowing proper validations

 One of AMP’s features is that a document can be checked against
 validation rules to confirm it’s AMP-valid.
 When you implement your
 element, AMP validator needs to be updated to add rules for your element
 to keep documents using your element valid.
 In order to do that you need
-to file an issue on the github repo select “Related to: Validator” and
+to file an issue on the GitHub repo select “Related to: Validator” and
 mention what rules the validator needs to validate.
 This usually
 includes